arjunattam/vscode-chat/README.md

 ![Open command](public/open-command.gif)

-### Change Slack channel
+### Switch channels

 Open the Command Palette, and select **Slack: Change Channel**.
 This will change the Slack channel in the open panel.

 ![Channel command](public/channel-command.gif)

-### Theme colors
+### Native look-and-feel

-Slack Chat for VSCode is compatible with all dark or light themes.
+Slack Chat for VSCode is compatible with dark or light themes.
+The panel fits within vertical/horizontal panel splits.

 ![Light theme](public/themes.gif)